ori-sky/polar-space/designs/ships.md

-## Long Range Remote Neural Interface System (RNIS)
+## Remote Conciousness Projection System (RCPS)

 Ships are (comparibly) cheap, skilled pilots are not.
 If protracted space wars have taught us anything, it's that you can't put your best fighters on the front line, ironically enough.
-That's where the *RNIS* comes in.
+That's where the *RCPS* comes in.
-Ships don't actually have pilots, they have an advanced onboard AI that interprets and executes flight instructions given to them by pilots located in control centres, either aboard capital ships, planets or industrual installations.
+Pilots are placed in a stasis field in a control centre, either aboard capital ships, planets or industrual installations near the combat zone.
+Synthetic "clones" are then produced with a basic onboard "AI".
+These "Clones" pilot the ships in place of a biological pilot.
+The Pilot's conciousness is then connected to the "clone" via a remote uplink.
-Their range is not infinite, and sometimes a satelite relay network is required for support.
+The range is not infinite, and sometimes a satelite relay network is required for support.
 However, more often than not, pilots aren't directly in harms way during a battle.
-If the ship they are piloting is destroyed control is transferred to another ship which is launched when ready.
+If the ship they are piloting is destroyed control is transferred to another "clone" which is placed into a ship, and launched when ready.
-If a ship is detected leaving a combat zone, the pilot's control is cut and the AI takes over, either returning the ship to the combat area or initiating a reactor overload.
+If a ship is detected leaving a combat zone, the pilot's link is cut and the AI takes over, either returning the ship to the combat area or initiating a reactor overload.